 WordPress is free open source software, or rather a free CMS (Content Management System) that assembles and then serves or displays to the world the content that you upload to your website in almost any way you want it to.

-Should you click on any Elegant or Webafrica link, and you actually sign up and pay for any of their services, we will receive a commission, at no extra charge to you.
+Should you click on any link, and you actually sign up and pay for any of the services offered, we will receive a commission, at no extra charge to you.
 This helps us to keep The Travelling Chilli going, and we will love you forever and buy you beer, coffee, tea or lunch/dinner if we ever meet in person.

 Do I need HTTPS?